-Mature gloriosa lily plants will usually bloom robustly from mid-summer into fall, provided they are getting plenty of sun and monthly feeding with a diluted fertilizer.
+Mature gloriosa lily plants will usually bloom robustly from mid-summer into fall provided they are getting plenty of sun and monthly feeding with a diluted fertilizer.
 The most common reason for bloom failure is a lack of sun, but too little or too much fertilizer can also reduce blooming.
 Excessive fertilizer can cause the plant to put more energy into foliage growth at the expense of flowers.

 Common Problems with Gloriosa Lily

 Gloriosa lily is generally a trouble-free plant, but growers are sometimes puzzled and worried if the leaves turn dry and pale.
 This is not a symptom of disease or pest attack but is usually the result of too much sun exposure in a hot climate.
-This plant is a sun lover, but it also prefers fairly mild temperatures, and in regions with summer temps above 80 degrees Fahrenheit and warm nights, too much sun can cause the leaves to lose their color and dry out.
+This plant is a sun lover, but it also prefers fairly mild temperatures, and in regions with summer temperatures above 80 degrees Fahrenheit and warm nights, too much sun can cause the leaves to lose their color and dry out.
 In such regions, try to grow it in a spot that gets plenty of morning sun but is shaded during the warmer afternoon hours.

 How is the plant best used in the landscape?

-Gloriosa makes a good outdoor potted plant for a sunny patio or deck.
+Gloriosa lily makes a good outdoor potted plant for a sunny patio or deck.
 In the garden, it makes an excellent short climber against a wire trellis.

 How long does a gloriosa lily live?